Lithium nitrite

 Lithium nitrite is the lithium salt of nitrous acid, with formula LiNO2.
 This compound is hygroscopic and very soluble in water.
 It is used as a corrosion inhibitor in mortar.
 It is also used in the production of explosives, due to its ability to nitrosate ketones under certain conditions.

-Properties

-The following table lists a few of the physical and chemical properties of lithium nitrite:

 Preparation

 Lithium nitrate (LiNO3) will undergo thermal decomposition above 500 °C to yield the evolution of lithium nitrite and oxygen as in the following reaction: